oribarilan/fliq/api.md

     <br />
     TypeError: In case the items are not iterable.
     Error will be raised when the query is collected.

-<a id="query.Collectors"></a>

-### Collectors

-Query is an iterable processing fluent-based API.
-It is lazy, and supports infinite iterables where applicable.

 <a id="query.Query.first"></a>